nobias-fht/harschnitz-organoid-nuclei/README.md

 # Introduction

 Pipeline for segmenting and quantifying nuclear marker expression in organoid slices.
 Written by Damian Dalle Nogare at the BioImage Analysis Infrastruture Unit of the National Facility for Data Handling and Analysis at Human Technopole, Milan.
+Licenced under BSD-3.

 # Installing the pipeline